Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 If you don't know how to play Klondike, see the Rules for Klondike before going any further.
 If you don't know how to use the Undo and Redo commands to watch a sample game being played, see Using the Sample Games.
 If you see a word that's unfamiliar to you, you can probably click it to see its definition.
 Now you're ready to start!

 We begin at the very start of the sample game, with the initial layout complete and no cards moved yet.
-We're in luck: the A of Diamonds is available and could be moved to the foundations immediately.
+We're in luck: the A is available and could be moved to the foundations immediately.
 There's never any reason to delay playing up an Ace (although we'll see that there may be reasons to delay playing other cards), but we have a habit: we always deal once before moving any cards.
 That first deal shows us one more card, and gives us a little more information to work from.
 Sometimes it can make a difference.

 Tip 1: Deal once, immediately